Scrapbook Supply Storage

 C. For themed, Christmas, Halloween, Fall - I keep those in my Themed Drawers.

 Photos - This is a tough one because we have so many.
 Back when I had to print all my photos from a roll of film, I had to store my photos and negatives.
 For both of these I would suggest a photo safe storage.
-Next to paper, photos are probably the most difficult Scrapbook Supply Storage next to paper.
+Next to paper, photos are probably the most difficult Scrapbook Supply Storage.

 For my Negatives, I currently use an 8½ x 11 3-ring photo safe notebook with photo safe sleeves that I purchased from a photo shop.